code4it-dev/c4it-hugo/content/article/2021/048-inject-and-test-datetime-dependency/index.md

 ---
 title: 3 ways to inject DateTime and test it
 date: 2021-01-12
+url: /blog/inject-and-test-datetime-dependency
+draft: false
+categories:
+  - Blog
 tags:
   - CSharp
   - Tests
 toc: true
-url: /blog/inject-and-test-datetime-dependency
-categories:
-  - Blog
 summary: DateTime, Guid, and Random values are not under your direct control.
 You should abstract them to write better code and testing.
 We'll see 3 ways to inject and test them in .NET Core projects.
+images:
+  - /blog/inject-and-test-datetime-dependency/featuredImage.png
 ---

 Testing static properties can be tough.
 Even more when you don't have full control over them.
 So, what to do?